 Good practice in graduate education centers on responsible interactions between graduate students and graduate faculty, supported by college, school, and department staff.
 In this section faculty and staff will find information on recruiting top students, program administration, advising, funding, and hiring graduate students.

 Additional Faculty and Staff Resources

-- Crystal Reports.
+- GT Reports - Must be connected to the campus VPN or use an on-campus IP Address.
 Numerous reports are stored for your use on this website.
 To log in, use your Kerberos password.
 Once you have accessed the site, click on "Public Folders," "Graduate Studies," and "Department."
 Double click on the report you wish to run and enter your BANNER password.
 (You must have a BANNER account in order to run reports.)
-If you do not have access to this folder, your supervisor may request access for you by completing a Graduate Studies Help Desk ticket.
+If you do not have access to this folder, your supervisor may request access for you.

 - Slate.
 Application system used by the Office of Graduate Studies and graduate programs.(Note that this website uses the Tech login service, CAS, for authentication.
 Access to Slate will be granted by the Office of Graduate Studies once you have submitted the user agreement form.
 You can submit questions via a Help Desk ticket.

 - Teams Site Access – Click on link(s) below, then click on the Join button in the upper right-hand corner of the window.
 The team administrator will approve your access to the team and its channels.

 - Graduate Coordinators Teams site – for Grad Program Coordinators and Grad Faculty Directors.
 Contains meeting minutes, slides, resource materials and reports.
 The chat section is used to crowd source information, ask questions of the group and other communications

 - Graduate Faculty Coordinators Teams site – for Graduate Faculty Program Directors.
 Contains resources, archived materials and past meeting presentations